mhbeals/mhwood.github.io/histories/delpher.md

 7.0 to 10.0.
 According to a 2018 study by the library, the newspaper collections, excluding those from the seventeenth century, have an average word-error rate of 11.3% (standard deviation: 9.96).
-This represents a material improvement over the databank's earlier OCR transcriptions, with newspapers from the Roaring Twenties and War & Revolution projects having error rates of roughly 30%.
+This represents a material improvement over the databank’s earlier OCR transcriptions, with newspapers from the Roaring Twenties and War & Revolution projects having error rates of roughly 30%.
 The study indicated that updating the current OCR by re-scanning archival masters